ngworker/lumberjack/README.md

 #### Simplifying with ScopedLumberjackLogger

-Alternative to the `LumberjackLogger` interface, where we need to manually specify the lumberjack log scope, we could use the `ScopedLumberjackLogger`.
+An alternative to the `LumberjackLogger` interface, where we need to specify the lumberjack log scope manually, we could use the `ScopedLumberjackLogger`.

-The `ScopedLumberjackLogger` is a convenient Logger and a good example of how to create custom Loggers according to your situation.
+The `ScopedLumberjackLogger` is a convenient Logger and an excellent example of how to create custom Loggers according to your situation.

 ```ts
 /**